splynx/docs/files/en/configuration/integrations/install_modules/install_modules.md

 Install Module
 =================

-In this section, we can manually install a new module to the Splynx system.
+In this section, we can manually install new modules to the Splynx system.

 ![Install Module](install_module1.png)

-This feature is intended for efficiency and convenience, however, as it is not part of the main structure of Splynx and therefore we cannot guarantee the functionality expected.
+This feature is intended for developers and is used exclusively by us to create custom modules upon request.

-It works best for basic and non-compound implications.
+We strongly recommend that you avoid using this feature as it is intended for our developers.

+Simply contact `support@splynx.com` and request the custom module you would like to add to your system.
+You will then be advised if the module you've requested is possible to create and all the relevant charges thereof.